 Republican candidate Stacia Hall, a mother of two and small business owner in Ward 3, has made tackling homelessness one of her major campaign promises.
 When she was younger, Hall spent a year in public housing and a few months in a homeless shelter, so she has personal experience with an issue that touches many D.C. residents.

 In her campaign bio, Hall talked about the number of tent camps around D.C. — a situation that has “spiraled out of control,” she wrote — and her plan to find solutions.
-Hall’s proposals include incentivizing local employers to hire people experiencing homelessness, and promoting “housing first” for homeless persons to provide a safe environment to get individuals and families back to longer-term housing solutions.
+Hall’s proposals include incentivizing local employers to hire people experiencing homelessness, and promoting “housing first” for homeless persons to create a safe environment to establish longer-term housing solutions for individuals and families.

 During several press conferences over the last month, Hall also talked about improving affordable housing in the District, citing the need to better accommodate teachers, police, firefighters and nurses who are being priced out of the housing market.